 How to Write a Last Minute Essay

 Congratulations!
 You have waited until the very last minute to begin the college application process.
-But never fear – Admissions Hero is here to make sure that your procrastination doesn’t impact your essay.
+But never fear – CollegeVine is here to make sure that your procrastination doesn’t impact your essay.

 We’ve included a guide for the 30-day essay, the 15-day essay, the 3-day essay, and the 1-day essay.
 If you have multiple essays to write in a short time, you can follow the appropriate guide for multiple prompts simultaneously, or offset it by a few days.

 The 30-day Essay: I procrastinated, but the situation is not dire…right?

 Day 1-4: Ideas, ideas, ideas.
 You have the freedom to spend a few days figuring out which direction your essay is going to take.
 However, this cannot be a passive process.
 Because you only have 30 days, you should be actively searching for four to five topics – ask your parents, friends, and teachers about what they find interesting about you in order to speed this process up.
 Try to choose anecdotes about your life that you learned from or have a personal connection to, and these stories will inform your topic.
 Even the shortest, most insignificant moment can make a great essay if it mattered to you.
 If you are writing a ‘why this school’ essay, make a list of reasons why you are applying.

 Day 5: Now that you have a few potential topics, figure out how each one would interact with the prompt.
 Spend 15 minutes outlining each one, using your prompt(s) to guide the outline.
 In essays that ask you to tell a story, a good topic should write itself and finding a strong essay idea will nearly always be more productive than writing to the prompt.
 For ‘why this school’ essays, focus on the structure and connection between reasons.
 Giving this step the necessary hours now will pay off later.
 Narrow your list of potential topics to your top one to three choices.